Beef and Lamb Meatballs with a Mint and Parsley Glaze.

 ½ cup zante currants

 Par-boil the meatballs for 5-7 minutes in salted, boiling water.
-Remove the meatballs from the water, and allow to cool.
+Remove the meatballs from the water, and allow them to cool.

 While the meatballs cool, make the mint and parsley glaze